 For Rashmi Sinha, the tech entrepreneur, the problem is that WhatsApp was designed and built in the US, but is now being deployed in different markets around the world, where social norms and online behaviors vary.
 In her view, the original product was developed “to remove all friction from sharing” without prompts to “contextualize or comment” on forwarded content, a dangerous precedent that — when put in an environment where people are less educated, less experienced about the web — can have dire consequences.

-While WhatsApp will likely introduce an Indian-based government relations head to deal with issues in the country, it hasn’t bowed to the government’s biggest demand: message traceability.
+While WhatsApp will likely introduce an India-based government relations head to deal with issues in the country, it hasn’t bowed to the government’s biggest demand: message traceability.
 Priding itself on a core tenet of user privacy, WhatsApp employs end-to-end encryption on its platform, making it impossible for it to view or access content that is sent between users.
 Indian officials, hoping to understand where the misinformation videos are coming from, want WhatsApp to develop a workaround.

 “It does not need rocket science to locate a message,” India IT Minister Ravi Shankar Prasad said after meeting Daniels in August.
 He noted that the “sinister developments” caused by WhatsApp — child abduction rumor videos and the lynchings they inspired — amounted to a “violation of Indian laws.”